 Authentication has its challenges certainly but, in the case of endpoints, you must start with accurate, contextual asset intelligence.
 You can’t authenticate what you don’t know you have.

 Asset intelligence is Absolute’s role in this approach; we help orchestrate the zero trust dynamic at the endpoint.
 Our solution is already embedded in much of the hardware out there today and our platform supports application and security control persistence.
 Are all of your elements enabled and working?
 We provide IT with that information quickly and automatically.

 Likewise, nearly every RSA vendor also has a role to play in the zero trust approach.
 Standing on the packed show floor, you got a strong visual of how different vendors approach and provide the authentication that goes to worthiness.
 Collectively then, you could ask yourself, how could these different tools work together to authenticate access.
 Most important to the conversations this year at RSAC, was how can IT maximize all of the tools they use to authenticate, secure, and provide confidence (and documentation) that they are all working for the betterment of your organization’s security posture?

 RSA is known for bringing together many different perspectives that then drive compelling conversations around the problems we can solve together.
 This year didn’t disappoint.
 Effectively solving security issues while also reducing complexity for our IT teams will continue to be a focus in the year to come.

-If you would like to learn more about how to increase your visibility and control over your endpoints and reduce your risk, take this dark endpoint assessment.
+To learn more about how to increase your visibility and control over your endpoints and reduce your risk, read the 2019 Endpoint Security Trends Report